codingMustache/codingMustache/README.md

 ## Joke of the Day

-What do you get when you cross a pig and a pineapple?
-A porky pine
+What time did the man go to the dentist?
+Tooth hurt-y.

 ## Daily Trivia

-America Online (AOL) started out as which of these online service providers?
+While Apple was formed in California, in which western state was Microsoft founded?
- 1. Prodigy
+ 1. New Mexico
- 2. CompuServe
+ 2. Washington
- 3. Quantum Link
+ 3. Colorado
- 4. GEnie
+ 4. Arizona

 <details>
   <summary>Answer</summary>
-  Quantum Link
+  New Mexico
 </details>